 Do you have the bug yet?
 Who says that you need to have all that grass to mow?
 Expand your gardening skills and add a few more raised beds for flowers and food crops.
 Plant bigger crops in the ground to allow them to be most productive.

 All plants love great soil.
-Rich, well drained soils mixed with compost and other organic materials will make your life a lot easier.
+Rich, well-drained soils mixed with compost and other organic materials will make your life a lot easier.
 Add water regularly as needed to prevent stress on your plants.
-Mulch over the roots is appreciated by all plants, whether in pots or in the ground.
+A 3-4 inch layer of mulch over the roots is appreciated by all plants, whether in pots or in the ground.

 Gardening is for everyone.
 Start small.
 Keep it simple.
 Even if you only grow a tray of microgreens, an herb pot on the patio, or an entire edible landscape … gardening is healthy and a great lifetime sport.